Tamarind Kitchen | Soho Restaurant

 Do you think the guy who coined the term “one hit wonder” came up with any other famous phrase?

-But the people behind Michelin Starred Tamarind Mayfair apparently do know how to follow up success, as evidenced by their sophomore restaurant Tamarind Kitchen, taking over the spot that used to be Imli Street.
+But the people behind the Michelin Starred Tamarind (which is sadly now closed) apparently do know how to follow up success, as proved by their sophomore restaurant Tamarind Kitchen, a more relaxed take on the original.

 Set in the middle of Soho, this time round they’ve swapped out the suit for a pair of skinny jeans.
 Or, in other words, they’ve thrown off the white tablecloths of the Mayfair site, and stripped back the walls with peeling, apocalyptic-chic teal and rust-coloured paint, offset them with some sleek wooden booths and marble tables, and thrown in a subterranean cocktail bar for good measure.
 Which is most likely where you’ll settle down with a cocktail, like the Tamarind Reserve of spiced rum, brown sugar, sweet tamarind & ginger beer, or alternatively something from their plentiful beer & wine lists, which the staff are more than ready to advise on.